Synchronization in Electric Power Networks with Inherent Heterogeneity Up to 100% Inverter-Based Renewable Generation: Methods

-where $P^*$ and $P_{e}$ are the power setpoint and power export.
-Effectively, the GFL can be modeled as a negative constant load.
-We assume that transmission line parameters constant because of the timescale of interest \cite{motter2013spontaneous,sauer1998power, machowski2008power} and develop the admittance matrix to consider the topology of the system.
-Next, we apply Kron reduction to acquire a lower dimensional electrical-equivalent system of a system when keeping only the nodes with a dynamic element directly interconnected \cite{dorfler2012kron} by eliminating all algebraic elements including substations, loads, and GFL inverter-backed generators.
-This technique is extensively used in power system dynamic analysis \cite{dorfler2012kron, dorfler2010synchronization, pai2012energy, graingerj, athay1979practical, luders1971transient, nishikawa2015comparative}.
-Kron reduction produces an approximate admittance between boundary nodes -- nodes with a dynamic element in this study -- by approximating the admittance of an interconnecting link between nodes $i$ and $k$ when node $p$ being eliminated as \cite{graingerj}:
+Kron reduction can be used to acquire a lower dimensional electrically-equivalent network of a network when only boundary nodes, i.e., the nodes with a dynamic element directly interconnected, are kept \cite{dorfler2012kron}.
+This technique is extensively used in the analysis of dynamics of electric power networks with reduced dimensions of the network by eliminating nodes without a dynamic element directly attached \cite{dorfler2012kron, dorfler2010synchronization, pai2012energy, graingerj, athay1979practical, luders1971transient, nishikawa2015comparative}.
+Kron reduction produces an approximate admittance between boundary nodes -- nodes with a dynamic element in this study -- by approximating the admittance of an interconnecting link between nodes $i$ and $k$ with node $p$ being eliminated as \cite{graingerj}:

-The resultant system is an equivalent power system with dynamic generation interconnected to its nodes.
-The eliminated nodes and loads are integrated through adjusted admittance values between boundary nodes.
+The resultant network is an equivalent power network in which all retained nodes are associated with dynamic generation.
+The eliminated nodes and loads are integrated through adjusted admittance values between the boundary nodes.